syncthing/docs/users/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 No. The IDs are not sensitive.
 Given a device ID it's possible to find the IP
-address for that node, if global discovery is enabled on it.
+address for that device, if global discovery is enabled on it.
 Knowing the device
-ID doesn't help you actually establish a connection to that node or get a list
+ID doesn't help you actually establish a connection to that device or get a list
 of files, etc.

-For a connection to be established, both nodes need to know about the other's
+For a connection to be established, both devices need to know about the other's
 device ID.
 It's not possible (in practice) to forge a device ID.
 (To forge a
 device ID you need to create a TLS certificate with that specific SHA-256 hash.
 If you can do that, you can spoof any TLS certificate.
 The world is your